Some background information about Kohaku and the 2011 event in general

 * At the time of her appearance, red team member Angela Aki was full-term pregnant with her first child

-* AKB48 and NYC performed with a combined 400+ extra people between the two groups
+* AKB48 (with their sister groups) and NYC (with Johnnys Juniors) performed with a combined 400+ extra people between the two groups

-* Over 670,000 votes were cast for the two teams, most coming from the digital TV ISDB-S vote
+* Over a million votes were cast for the two teams across both halves of the show, most coming from the digital TV ISDB-S vote

-* Before hosting Kohaku, Mao and Arashi member Jun Matsumoto worked together on the live-action Hana Yori Dango series
+* Long before hosting Kohaku, Mao and Arashi member Jun Matsumoto worked together on the live-action Hana Yori Dango series

 A special message from AKB48: "Ganbarou Nippon!" ("You Can Do It, Japan!")